josephburgess/nvumi/README.md

 3. Press `<CR>` (Enter) in normal mode and the buffer will attempt to evaluate all non-empty, non-commented lines at once

+4. Pressing <leader>y will yank the latest evaluation to the clipboard

 ## Variable Assignment

 nvumi now supports variable assignment, allowing you to store specific numbers, or evaluated results and reuse them in later calculations.